Sale on canvas prints! Use code ABCXYZ at checkout for a special discount!

 Product Details

-Purchase a tote bag featuring the photograph "The Smokehouse" by Rob Sellers.
+Purchase a tote bag featuring the photograph "The Smokehouse" by Traveler's Pics.
 Our tote bags are made from soft, durable, poly-poplin fabric and include a 1" black strap for easy carrying on your shoulder.
 All seams are double-stitched for added durability.
 Each tote bag is machine-washable in cold water and is printed on both sides using the same image.

 Design Details